khaors/geocompr/main.md

 <p class="caption">(\#fig:seine-simp)Comparison of the original data of the Seine, Marne and Yonne rivers and its simplified version using `st_simplify`.</p>
 </div>

-The new object, `seine_simp`, is not only visually generalized, but also has twice smaller size than the original object:
+The new object, `seine_simp`, is not only visually generalized (on the right in Figure \@ref(fig:seine-simp)), but also has twice smaller size than the original object:

 ```r